chainer/chainerui/docs/source/install.rst

 Browser compatibility
 ---------------------

-ChainerUI is supported by the latest stable version of the following browser.
+ChainerUI is supported by the latest stable version of the following browsers.

 * Firefox
 * Chrome